 Who was Jesus?

-Who was Jesus? – Historical Person

 Who was Jesus?
+Was He an Historical Person?

-Was He just a great man, an amazing teacher, and a great prophet?
+Was Jesus just a great man, an amazing teacher, and a great prophet?
 Can He be found outside of biblical literature and confirmed in books of history?
 There is no legitimate scholar who denies that Jesus existed.
 An amazing amount of historical sources speak of this man named Jesus.
 It is amazing considering Jesus’ ministry took place in a small corner of the Roman Empire and much of Israel was destroyed in AD 70.
 Entire cities were burned to the ground, taking evidence and eyewitnesses with them.

 Publius Cornelius Tacitus (c.
 55 - 120 AD) was a senator and historian in the first-century Roman Empire.
 He mentions the "Christians" ("followers of Christ") who suffered under Pontius Pilate.